2025 Cambodian–Thai border crisis: 26 July

-Military escalation
+27 July

-Cambodia accused the Royal Thai Army (RTA) of continuing shelling Cambodian territory, targeting civilian and religious infrastructure, despite phone calls between Phumtham and Manet, as well as U.S. president Donald Trump the previous night.
+On 27 July 2025, Cambodia accused the Royal Thai Army (RTA) of continuing shelling Cambodian territory, targeting civilian and religious infrastructure, despite phone calls between Phumtham and Manet, as well as U.S. president Donald Trump the previous night.
 Cambodian sources reported ongoing Thai shelling and bombings in Samraong, Oddar Meanchey province, and other civilian locations.
 Thai media released images showing Cambodian artillery damage to a clinic in Sisaket province.

-At 4:30 a.m., Thailand reported that Cambodian troops fired at Thai forces at Prasat Ta Krabey.
+At 4:30 a.m., Thailand reported that Cambodian troops fired at Thai forces at Prasat Ta Khwai.
 At 6:40 a.m., Cambodian forces launched heavy assaults on Thai positions in Phanom Dong Rak district, Surin province.
 Reports indicated that Cambodia fired BM-21 Grad rockets into Prasat Ta Muen Thom.
 Thai forces claimed to have recaptured Chong Ahn Ma early in the morning.

-Cambodia's Ministry of Culture and Fine Arts condemned Thai shelling of the Preah Vihear Temple, a UNESCO World Heritage Site, calling for international action to protect shared cultural heritage.
+Cambodia's Ministry of Culture and Fine Arts condemned Thai shelling of Preah Vihear, a UNESCO World Heritage Site, calling for international action to protect shared cultural heritage.

 On the same day, Thailand returned the remains of 12 Cambodian soldiers as a gesture of battlefield respect.

-In the afternoon, the RTA claimed to have destroyed a Cambodian PHL-03 rocket artillery system.
-Two squadrons of RTAF F-16s bombed strategic locations in Prasat Ta Muen Thom and Prasat Ta Krabey, further intensifying the conflict along the disputed border.
+In the afternoon, The Royal Thai Army clarified reports of Thai soldiers targeting a Cambodian PHL-03 multiple rocket launcher, stating it was intelligence information and they had not yet received a report.
+A source in the 2nd Army Region admitted to firing at the target area but said they had not yet been able to verify if it was successful.
+Two squadrons of RTAF F-16s bombed strategic locations in Prasat Ta Muen Thom and Prasat Ta Khwai, further intensifying the conflict along the disputed border.

 First ceasefire

-Escalation before ceasefire talks
+28 July

 On 28 July 2025, as Cambodia and Thailand prepared to meet for ceasefire talks in Malaysia, Cambodian sources reported that the Thai military had intensified its offensive in the early morning hours across at least eight sectors along the border.
 Cambodia also accused Thailand of conducting a disinformation campaign aimed at distorting the realities of the conflict and misleading the international community.
 Thai media reported that clashes began around 3 a.m. in Surin province.
-Later that morning, Surin province was officially declared a War Disaster Zone.
+Later that morning, Surin province was officially declared a disaster area.

 Cambodia falsely alleged that Thailand had used chemical weapons during a morning assault as Thailand strongly denied the accusation, describing it as groundless and part of a wider pattern of disinformation, propaganda.
 The accompanying claim that Thai forces had dropped poison gas was circulated with an image of a water bomber releasing pink fire retardant, which fact-checkers later traced to a Reuters photograph of a wildfire in California from January 2025.

-Hours before the ceasefire was set to begin, Thai sources reported heavy fighting along the frontline, particularly near Ta Krabey temple and Chong Ahn Ma.
-Thai sources further claimed that the Body Guard Headquarters (BHQ), the personal bodyguard unit of Cambodian Prime Minister Hun Sen, became involved in combat at Ta Krabey.
+Hours before the ceasefire was set to begin, Thai sources reported heavy fighting along the frontline, particularly near Prasat Ta Khwai and Chong Ahn Ma.
+Thai sources further claimed that the Bodyguard Headquarters (BHQ), the personal protective security unit of Hun Sen, became involved in combat at Prasat Ta Khwai.